loda-lang/loda-programs/programs/oeis/list1.md

 * [A059328](http://oeis.org/A059328) ([L07 program](059/A059328.asm)): Table T(n,k) = T(n - 1,k) + T(n,k - 1) + T(n - 1,k)*T(n,k - 1) starting with T(0,0)=1, read by antidiagonals.
 * [A059329](http://oeis.org/A059329) ([L48 program](059/A059329.asm)): Number of 3 X 3 matrices, with elements from {0,...,n}, having the property that the middle element of each of the eight 3-element horizontal, vertical and diagonal lines equals the average of the two end elements.
 * [A059387](http://oeis.org/A059387) ([L13 program](059/A059387.asm)): Jordan function J_n(6) (see A059379).
+* [A059396](http://oeis.org/A059396) ([L03 program](059/A059396.asm)): Number of primes less than square root of n-th prime; i.e., number of trial divisions by smaller primes to show that n-th prime is indeed prime.
 * [A059403](http://oeis.org/A059403) ([L05 program](059/A059403.asm)): Quarter-squared applied twice.
 * [A059421](http://oeis.org/A059421) ([L12 program](059/A059421.asm)): A diagonal of A059419.
 * [A059426](http://oeis.org/A059426) ([L64 program](059/A059426.asm)): First differences of A026273.